EDIpack/EDIpack2.0/doc/edipack2.rst

-.. _edipack2:
+.. _edipack:

-The EDIpack2 Fortran Library
+The EDIpack Fortran Library
 #################################################################################

-Here we give an overview of the structure of the |edipack2| library, with a detailed description of the relevant modules and procedures.
+Here we give an overview of the structure of the |edipack| library, with a detailed description of the relevant modules and procedures.

 :ref:`Library Frontend <edipackmodule>`
 =================================================================

-The :f:mod:`EDIPACK2` module represents the main user interface (or Fortran API) of the |edipack2| library.
+The :f:mod:`EDIPACK` module represents the main user interface (or Fortran API) of the |edipack| library.
 This modules gives access to all the available procedures and variables as needed to solve quantum impurity problems.

 .. toctree::